Landgrave: Etymology

-The English word landgrave is the equivalent of the German Landgraf, a compound of the words Land and Graf (German: Count).
+The English word landgrave is the equivalent of the German Landgraf, from Land 'land' and Graf 'count'.

 Description

-The title referred originally to a count who had imperial immediacy, or feudal duty owed directly to the Holy Roman Emperor.
+A landgrave was originally a count who possessed imperial immediacy, that is, a feudal duty owed directly to the Holy Roman Emperor.
 His jurisdiction stretched over a sometimes quite considerable territory, which was not subservient to an intermediate power, such as a duke, a bishop or count palatine.
-The title survived from the times of the Holy Roman Empire (first recorded in Lower Lotharingia from 1086: Henry III, Count of Louvain, as landgrave of Brabant).
+The title originated within the Holy Roman Empire, and was first recorded in Lower Lotharingia in 1086: Henry III, Count of Louvain, landgrave of Brabant.
 By definition, a landgrave exercised sovereign rights.
 His decision-making power was comparable to that of a Duke.

 Landgrave occasionally continued in use as the subsidiary title of such noblemen as the Grand Duke of Saxe-Weimar, who functioned as the Landgrave of Thuringia in the first decade of the 20th century, but the title fell into disuse after World War II.